devitocodes/devito/docker/README.md

 - `devito:gcc-*` with the standard GNU gcc compiler.
 - `devito:icc-*` with the Intel C compiler for Intel architectures.

-These base images provide a working [Devito] environment for any CPU architecture and come with [Devito], `gcc/icc` and `mpi` preinstalled, as well as utilities such as `jupyter` for usability and exploration of the package.
+These images provide a working environment for any CPU architecture and come with [Devito], `gcc/icc` and `mpi` preinstalled as well as utilities such as `jupyter` for usability and exploration of the package.

-To run this image locally, you will need `docker` to be installed.
-Once available, the following commands will get you started:
+To run this image locally, you will first of all need to install `docker`.
+Then, the following commands will get you started:

 ```bash
 docker run --rm -it -p 8888:8888 -p 8787:8787 -p 8786:8786 devitocodes/devito:gcc-latest
 docker run --rm -it -p 8888:8888 -p 8787:8787 -p 8786:8786 --device=/dev/infiniband/uverbs0 --device=/dev/infiniband/rdma_cm devitocodes/devito:gcc-latest
 ```

-Alternatively, to run in a user context on a cluster with a shared filesystem, you can add the correct user config as docker options, e.g.:
+or to run in user context on a cluster with a shared filesystem, you can add the correct user config as `docker` options, e.g.:

 ```bash
 docker run --rm -it -v `pwd`:`pwd` -w `pwd` -u $(id -u):$(id -g) devitocodes/devito:gcc-latest python examples/seismic/acoustic/acoustic_example.py